 The minute my girls went back to school, I got busy and focused in on home organization, cleaning and tasks that I had put off all summer!
 I’ve been trying to keep the slow living attitude of summer while being pro-active and efficient, getting busy and getting things done around here!

 I made myself a handy “Keeping a Clean Home” printable checklist that divides tasks into Every Day, Once a Week, Once a Month, Once a Season, and Once a Year.
-This checklist allows me to focus in, know exactly where I am at and what needs done.
+This checklist allows me to focus in, know exactly where I am at and what needs to be done.
 Would you like to print one out for yourself too?
 Just use the link below.

 The chart is keeping me on track and I’m slowly working through it.
-Something that was really needing done on the seasonal checklist, that I had procrastinated on all summer, was my refrigerator.
+Something that was really needing to be done on the seasonal checklist, that I had procrastinated on all summer, was my refrigerator.
 Especially the outside of my refrigerator, namely the water dispenser area!

 We drink a ton of water, especially during the hot summer months!
 I rarely buy juice or sugary drinks, so water is my family’s drink of choice.
 This means we are constantly getting ice from the ice maker and filling up water bottles from the water dispenser on our refrigerator door.
 Some of our water bottles have narrow openings, which can make it hard to aim the water flow and water can splash all over.

 Over time, this splashing has resulted in calcium deposits on our refrigerator, mainly in the dispenser water catch area, but also some streaking down the refrigerator onto the pull-out freezer drawer.
-Scaly white residue can build up over time, and everyday cleaners often fail to remove the build up from hard water.
+Scaly white residue can build up over time, and everyday cleaners often fail to remove the build-up from hard water.

-The build up on our dispenser has been bugging me all summer!
+The build-up on our dispenser has been bugging me all summer!
 Not anymore!
 Thanks to a little DIY Calcium Deposit Cleaner, Coconut Oil Polisher & Viva Paper Towels, my dispenser, refrigerator door, and freezer drawer front are all sparkly clean!

 Can I tell you why I love Viva Paper Towels for jobs like this?
-They are amazingly absorbent, and don’t leave any residue behind.
+They are amazingly absorbent and don’t leave any residue behind.
 They are so strong and durable that you can actually wring them out several times & wash dishes with them!
 Viva Vantage has a scrubby texture and is great for shining stainless steel and glass or scrubbing counters.
 Viva towels are smooth and soft, almost like an undershirt material, and are so gentle and yet strong that they can wipe little faces clean!
 They come with the handy ‘select-a-size’ and have made my summer season cleaning so much easier.

 DIY Calcium Deposit Cleaner